0EVSG/XSKHZ/MANUAL.md

   operations `[x] <---`.
 * Do the changes in multiple steps.
 You can clearly define the order and you can see the complete result of the former changes.
 * Write out all changes explicitly.

-For our icon example this would mean:
+For our icon example making all changes explicit would mean:

     # ViFi@/tmp/Build/Icons
     01      icons/actions